Optimized Score Transformation for Consistent Fair Classification: Characterization of Optimal Fairness-Constrained Score

 We can interpret the optimal primal solution \eqref{eqn:r*} as a prescription for \emph{score transformation} controlled by $\mu(x)$, which is in turn a linear function of $\lambda$.
-When $\mu(x) = 0$, the score is unchanged from the original $r(x)$, and as $\mu(x)$ increases or decreases away from zero, the score $r^*(\mu(x); r(x))$ decreases or increases smoothly from $r(x)$ (as can be seen by plotting the function).
-It can also be shown that the transformed score $r^*$ has a rank-preserving property for fixed $\mu$ in the sense that if $r_1 < r_2$ then $r^*(\mu; r_1) < r^*(\mu; r_2)$.
-This can be shown by obtaining the partial derivative of $r^*$ with respect to $r(x)$ and noting that it is non-negative, i.e.~$r^*$ is an increasing function of $r(x)$ for fixed $\mu(x)$.
+When $\mu(x) = 0$, the score is unchanged from the input $\hat{r}(x)$, and as $\mu(x)$ increases or decreases away from zero, the score $r^*(\mu(x); \hat{r}(x))$ decreases or increases smoothly from $\hat{r}(x)$, as seen in Figure~\ref{fig:rStar_mu}.
+Figure~\ref{fig:rStar_r} shows that the transformed score $r^*$ has a rank-preserving property stated in Lemma~\ref{clm:monotonic}.